-Tucked away was this beauty ~ a vintage metal cart.
+Tucked away in my storage area was this old beauty in the rough ~ a vintage metal cart.

 She had survived multiple purging escapades despite her very rusty shelves and crazy rubber covered legs.

 Common sense whispered gently in my ear years ago that I should just get rid of it.
 But my heart just couldn’t let it go.

 You see, it was my mom’s.
 I remember it sitting proudly in the dining room at the farm perched under the windows and holding the latest plants Mom was trying desperately to keep alive.
 I seem to recall that at one time it also ended up in the kitchen with yellow daisy ensconced contact paper…

 I’ve always dreamed of someday restoring it to it’s former glory and turning it into a “party cart”.

 After pondering it for so many years, it’s funny to discover that it didn’t take long at all.
 Why, oh, why didn’t I do this before?
 Here’s the step by step process.